exercism/csharp/exercises/practice/leap/.approaches/boolean-chain/content.md

 | 1900 |          true |           false |           false |        false |

-The chain of boolean expressions is efficient, as it proceeds from testing the most likely to least likely conditions.
+The chain of Boolean expressions is efficient, as it proceeds from testing the most likely to least likely conditions.

 ## Shortening